Fawlty Towers actress Prunella Scales dies aged 93, family announces

 Scales had been diagnosed with vascular dementia in 2013.

-She also played Queen Elizabeth II in Alan Bennett’s A Question of Attribution and, in 1973, Scales teamed up with Ronnie Barker in the series Seven Of One, also for the BBC.
+She also played Queen Elizabeth II in Alan Bennett’s A Question of Attribution, a role which earned her a Bafta nomination and, in 1973, Scales teamed up with Ronnie Barker in the series Seven Of One, also for the BBC.

+Jon Petrie, director of comedy at the BBC, paid tribute, saying: “All of us at BBC Comedy are so sorry to hear of Prunella Scales’ passing.

+“She was a national treasure whose brilliance as Sybil Fawlty lit up screens and still makes us laugh today.
+We send our love and condolences to her family and friends.”

 Her husband Timothy West, who died in November 2024, starred in TV shows such as comedy drama Brass, sitcom Not Going Out and soaps Coronation Street and EastEnders.